- Search The Registry

 On this date in 2003, a racial disturbance occurred in Benton Harbor, Michigan.

-Black residents complained that they long have been harassed by the 25-member police force.
-Area ministers walked through the area talking to residents and discouraging violence.
+Black residents complained that the 25-member police force has long harassed them.
+Area ministers walked through the area, talking to residents and discouraging violence.